 GTn = GT0 + 2×Dn

 GT0 = pSIFS + pExtraIFS + mClockResolution

-Dn = SIn×mClockPPM, SIn = mNominalSynchInterval
+Dn = SIn×HubClockPPM, SIn = mNominalSynchInterval

-GTa = 2 × Da, Da = SIa × mClockPPM

-The parameter GTn designates the nominal guard time observed by a node or a hub, i.e., the minimum guard time set aside by a node or a hub.
 The parameter GT0 comprises the receive-to-transmit or transmit-to-receive turnaround time pSIFS, the synchronization error tolerance pExtraIFS, and the timing uncertainty mClockResolution, which are all of fixed values that are independent of clock drifts.
-Thus the value of GT0 is also predefined.
-The parameter Dn represents the nominally compensated clock drift of a node or hub relative to an ideal (nominal) clock.
-With a nominal clock accuracy of mClockPPM expressed in ppm, the parameter SIn delimits a nominal synchronization interval over which the clock drift of a node or a hub is accounted for in the nominal guard time GTn.
+The parameter Dn represents the maximum clock drift of the node or the hub relative to an ideal (nominal) clock over SIn.
+The parameter SIn delimits a nominal synchronization interval over which the clock drifts of the node and the hub are accounted for in the nominal guard time GTn.

+The node shall further compute an additional guard time GTa to compensate for additional clock drifts of itself and the hub over an interval SIa beyond SIn, as follows:

+GTa = 2 × Da, Da = SIa × HubClockPPM

 The parameter SIa denotes the the length of the time interval that has accrued in addition to SIn since the node’s last synchronization with the hub.
 The corresponding additional clock drift Da is a function of SIa and accounts for the required additional guard time GTa.
 The values of Da and SIa are specific to the node and time of concern.

-A node may time its frame transmission and reception with a clock accuracy ActualClockPPM larger than mClockPPM, provided it reduces the nominal synchronication interval to SIn such that
+A node may time its frame transmission and reception with a clock accuracy NodeClockPPM larger than HubClockPPM, provided it reduces its nominal synchronication interval to SIn such that

-SIn × ActualClockPPM = mNominalSynchInterval × mClockPPM
+SIn × NodeClockPPM = mNominalSynchInterval × HubClockPPM

-If the time interval length SI since its last synchronization with the hub exceeds the reduced SIn by SIa, i.e., if SI = SIn + SIa the node shall calculate the required additional guard time as follows:
+If the time interval length SI since its last synchronization with the hub exceeds the reduced SIn by SIa, i.e., if SI = SIn + SIa, the node shall calculate the required additional guard time GTa as follows:

-GTa = SIa × ActualClockkPPM + min[0, (SI – mNominalSynchInterval) × mClockPPM]
+GTa = SIa × NodeClockPPM + min[0, (SI – mNominalSynchInterval) × HubClockPPM]

-An illustration of clock drift and guard time provisioning for the case of a hub and nodes operating with the same clock accuracy is given in Figure 96.
+An illustration of clock drifts and guard times for the case of a hub and nodes operating with the same clock accuracy is given in Figure 91, with the following legend:

+Nf = fast node Ns = slow node H = slow hub in (a) and fast hub in (b)

+tmH = position of ideal (nominal) clock when NH‘s local clock is at tm, m = 1, .., or 4

+tmf = position of ideal (nominal) clock when Nf‘s local clock is at tm, m = 1, .., or 4

+tms = position of ideal (nominal) clock when Ns‘s local clock is at tm, m = 1, .., or 4

+SIn = nominal synchronization interval GTn = nominal guard dtime

+Dn = maximum clock drift over SIn w.r.t. ideal clock

+SIa = additional synchronization interval GTa = additional guard time

+Da = maximum clock drift over SIa w.r.t. ideal clock

+allocation interval of H = allocation interval in which H controls the timing for frame transactions

+allocation interval of N = allocation interval in which N controls the timing for frame transactions

 (a) Slow hub